Microscopes for Brightfield and Darkfield Observations

 Levenhuk microscopes with combined bright field and dark field research methods.
 These microscopes can switch from one method to another for making the most precise research.

 Binocular head.
 Revolving nosepiece: 4 objectives.
 Magnification: 40–2000x.
 Built-in dark field condenser

 Trinocular head.
 Revolving nosepiece with four objective lenses.
 Magnification from 40x to 2000x.
 Built-in dark field condenser.

 Digital microscope with a trinocular head and an 8Mpx camera.

-Buy one of these advanced microscopes combining bright-field and dark-fields methods and experience both types of observations with just one microscope!
+Buy one of these advanced microscopes combining bright field and dark field methods and experience both types of observations with just one microscope!